Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Introduction

-However, some reionization models predict that fainter yet more numerous low-mass galaxies, with, e.g. $M_{\mathrm{UV}} \sim -15$ to $-8$, are major contributors to the total budget of ionizing photons \citep{Kuhlen_and_Faucher-Giguere_2012, Wise_etal_2014, Robertson_etal_2015, Atek_etal_2015, Ma_etal_2018a, Ma_etal_2018b, Finkelstein_etal_2019, Atek_etal_2024, Mascia_etal_2024, Simmonds_etal_2024, Harshan_etal_2024, Wu_and_Kravtsov_2024}.
+However, some reionization models predict that fainter yet more numerous low-mass galaxies are major contributors to the total budget of ionizing photons, potentially with $M_{\mathrm{UV}}$ down to $ \sim -8$ \citep{Kuhlen_and_Faucher-Giguere_2012, Wise_etal_2014, Robertson_etal_2015, Atek_etal_2015, Ma_etal_2018a, Ma_etal_2018b, Finkelstein_etal_2019, Atek_etal_2024, Mascia_etal_2024, Simmonds_etal_2024, Harshan_etal_2024, Wu_and_Kravtsov_2024}.
 Many of these sources will remain beyond the reach of even JWST \citep{Boylan-Kolchin_etal_2015, Boylan-Kolchin_etal_2016, Weisz_and_Boylan-Kolchin_2017}.
 While observations of lensed galaxies can probe fainter magnitudes (down to $M_{\mathrm{UV}} \sim -12$), they introduce significant systematic uncertainties due to magnification effects \citep{Atek_etal_2018, Bouwens_etal_2022b}.
 Additionally, low-mass galaxies provide valuable insights into the impact of stellar feedback and the nature of dark matter on galaxy formation, particularly at high redshifts \citep{Sun_and_Furlanetto_2016, Bullock_and_Boylan-Kolchin_2017, Sales_etal_2022, Sipple_and_Lidz_2024, Sipple_etal_2025}.
-Novel approaches for probing the faint/low-mass-end of the $z \gtrsim 6$ galaxy UV luminosity function (UVLF)/stellar mass function (SMF) are hence valuable - not only in determining the role of low-luminosity galaxies in reionizing the universe, but also in understanding feedback processes and the properties of dark matter.
+Novel approaches for probing the faint/low-mass end of the $z \gtrsim 6$ galaxy UV luminosity function (UVLF)/stellar mass function (SMF) are hence valuable not only in determining the role of low-luminosity galaxies in reionizing the universe, but also in understanding feedback processes and the properties of DM.